-As discussed in the "Compensation Discussion and Analysis" section beginning on page 19, the Company's compensation program is designed to reward executives based on favorable performance and results.
+As discussed in the "Compensation Discussion and Analysis" section below, the Company's compensation program is designed to reward executives based on favorable performance and results.
 Compensation policies and plans (including benefits) are designed to attract and retain top quality and experienced executives by providing the opportunity to earn competitive cash compensation based on corporate, business unit and individual performance, plus the opportunity to accumulate stock-based wealth commensurate with the long-term growth and value created for the Company's stockholders.

 Dr. Hartnett is the Company's founder and has served as our Chief Executive Officer since 1992.
 Dr. Hartnett is widely regarded as a technology visionary and one of the industry's most successful business executives.
-Under Dr. Hartnett's leadership the Company's revenues have grown from \$82 million in fiscal 1996 to \$703 million in fiscal 2019.
-Dr. Hartnett is also one of our significant stockholders, owning approximately 1.9% of the outstanding shares of our common stock, directly aligning his interests with those of all of our stockholders.
+Under Dr. Hartnett's leadership the Company's revenues have grown from \$82 million in fiscal 1996 to \$728 million in fiscal 2020.
+Dr. Hartnett is also one of our significant stockholders, owning approximately 2% of the outstanding shares of our common stock, directly aligning his interests with those of all our stockholders.